minuukang/use-reducer-action/README.md

 # use-reducer-action

-Create hook state and simple actions from useReducer. this package will support **Typescript**.
+Create hook state and simple actions from useReducer.
+This package will support **Typescript**.

 ## How to use?